An Undying Love ... just an old love story.

 It's only been a couple of days.

-I try to stop by two or three times a week, simply to sit in the den and make small talk with Helen for half an hour or so.
+I try to stop by two or three times a week, simply to sit in the den and make small talk with Martha for half an hour or so.
 I don’t know what else to do.
 Outside the window we watch the April showers come and go, this spring brings alternately sunny mornings and cloudy afternoons.

-“How are you doing, Helen?”
+“How are you doing, Martha ?”
 I ask.

 “I’m all right, I guess," she shrugs, “‘Bout as well as you’d expect, I imagine.”